coachseek/Coachseek.WebUI/README.md

 - start simple wedserver with: python -m SimpleHTTPServer 8000
 - navigate to: http://localhost:8000/src/#/
-- to run tests run: karma start karma.config.js
+- to run tests run: karma start karma.config.js and then hit 'DEBUG' in order to bring up spec runner *presently only set up to run on Chrome*